AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/extend.md

 ---
-group: frontend-developer-guide
-title: Extend a layout
+title: Extend a Layout | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## Create a theme extending file
+# Create a theme extending file

 Rather than copy extensive page layout or page configuration code and then modify what you want to change, you only need to create an *extending layout file* that contains the changes you want.